10 Deadly Church Planting Mistakes

 9) Waiting too long to implement a leadership pipeline

 On the flip side of the previous mistake is completely disregarding the leadership development process for months or years.
 From the very beginning, church plants should have a leadership development process in place.
 Identify the leadership levels, the corresponding competencies, a process for taking leaders from one level to the next, and a system for identifying, assessing, and launching leaders.
 This is a difficult process to develop mid-stroke, so do the planning for your leadership pipeline in the pre-launch phase.
-If you’re curious about how to develop a leadership pipeline, you can chat with us about your specific context or get more familiar with the general concepts by reading the book Building Leaders or one of our recent resources about leadership pipeline development:
+If you’re curious about how to develop a leadership pipeline, you can chat with us about your specific context or get more familiar with the general concepts by reading the book Building Leaders or checking out the free replay of our Leadership Pipeline webinar.

 10) Neglecting the process of strategic planning